selvadurai/DSA-Using-C/Learning-C/Notes.md

           ptr = (float*) malloc(100 * sizeof(float));

+**Important

-# malloc() can only be free if located memory in the heap or if it's null
+ malloc() can only be free if located memory in the heap or if it's null

 To destroy malloc() from memory use he free() function